$\alpha$-attractor inflation modified by GUP in light of ACT observations: Observational viability of the model

 \subsection{Behavior of background quantities with GUP corrections}

 We begin by analyzing the variation of the scalar field at the pivot scale $\phi_{*}$ as a function of GUP parameter $\beta$, as illustrated in Fig.~\ref{fig:phi_star_vs_beta}.
 This analysis considers four different values of $\alpha$.
-Figure \ref{fig:phi_star_vs_beta} shows that i) for a given $\beta$, the value of $\phi_*$ increases when the parameter $\alpha$ increases. ii) For a given $\alpha$, the value of $\phi_*$ shows a decreasing trend with increasing values of the GUP parameter $\beta$.
-This indicates that the presence of a minimal length changes the initial value of the inflaton, which can have a significant impact on the model predictions. (iii) For higher values of $\beta$ greater than of order of $O(10^{16})$, the scalar field at the pivot scale $\phi_{*}$ becomes independent of the parameter $\alpha$.
+Figure \ref{fig:phi_star_vs_beta} shows that i) for a given $\beta$, the value of $\phi_*$ increases when the parameter $\alpha$ increases.
+This indicates that the presence of a minimal length changes the initial value of the inflaton, which can have a significant impact on the model predictions. ii) For a given $\alpha$, the value of $\phi_*$ decreases as the GUP parameter $\beta$ increases.
+This reduction is a key advantage of the model with GUP corrections.
+For large values of $\beta$, the inflaton field $\phi_*$ is driven into the sub-Planckian domain.
+This ensures the inflationary dynamics operate within a valid perturbative regime, which greatly enhances the theoretical self-consistency of the model. iii) For $\beta \gtrsim 10^{18}$, the scalar field at the pivot scale $\phi_{*}$ becomes independent of the parameter $\alpha$.
 Note that throughout the paper, we set $N_{*}=60$ for the horizon exit of the pivot scale.
 Additionally, all parameters involving mass are normalized by the reduced Planck mass $M_{\rm p}$.

 Substituting Eqs. (\ref{eq:Happ}) and (\ref{eq:V_alpha_revised}) into the equation of motion (\ref{eq:KGSR}) and solving the resulting equation numerically, one can obtain the evolution of the scalar field $\phi$ as a function of the $e$-folds number $N$ as depicted in Fig.~\ref{fig:phi_evolution}.
 In each panel of this figure, six distinct curves illustrate the impact of varying the GUP parameter $\beta$.
 A general feature observed in both panels is that the scalar field $\phi$ decreases throughout inflation, which is consistent with the inflaton rolling down its potential.
 Additionally, the parameter $\beta$ can significantly influence this evolution.
 For fixed values of $\alpha$ and $N$, larger values of $\beta$ lead to smaller values of $\phi$.
 The effect of GUP corrections becomes noticeable only when $\beta$ exceeds a certain threshold.
 According to the figure, the scalar field values remain nearly unchanged for $\beta \lesssim \mathcal{O}(10^{11})$ when $\alpha = 1$, and for $\beta \lesssim \mathcal{O}(10^{10})$ when $\alpha = 10$.
 This behavior suggests that the model sensitivity to GUP corrections depends on the value of $\alpha$.
 Note that the case $\beta = 0$ corresponds to the standard inflationary model, in which minimal length effects are absent.